A 40-year-old woman apparently lost control of her vehicle and careened into a tree on the side of the road.

 The wreck occurred near the intersection of Northwest 49th Avenue and Northwest 100th Street.
 According to police, the force of the collision partially ejected all three occupants from the vehicle.
 The driver was declared dead at the scene.
 Two children were rushed to a nearby hospital with critical injuries.
 Only one survived.

-Investigators state that none of the occupants was wearing a seat belt.
+Investigators state that none of the occupants were wearing a seat belt.

 What to Do if the Negligent Driver has Passed?

 Frequently, the tortfeasor (negligent driver) does not survive the accident.
 In these situations, an Orlando car accident lawyer can still obtain compensation for victims.
 Because the procedure is a bit different, victim/plaintiffs have an even better chance of obtaining fair compensation.

 Typically, a local probate court has jurisdiction over these matters.
 A personal injury damages claim is much like any other unpaid debt claim.
 So, an attorney negotiates with the deceased tortfeasor’s estate administrator to resolve the claim.
 Since most administrations want to wrap up these matters as quickly as possible, they are highly motivated to make favorable deals.